frychicken/PiGen/README.md

 Generate all possible combinations of PIN with batch file and only with batch ( 4 digits code), for Windows only at the moment

-In the future, i will create new batch file (not this) which will generate all possible combinations alphabet, numeric, special characters password, customize length.
+In the future, i will create new batch file, shellscript (not this) which will generate all possible combinations alphabet, numeric, special characters password, customize length, support Mac, linux and windows

 This is a official release version for Windows ( ver 5.1.1 - Network Authentication Required )

+Release alpha for linux and mac @bash/alpha

 ## how to use